upper level job

 How Education impacts an Academic Archivist's Salary?

 Your level of education can impact your salary potential.
-While many Academic Archivists enter the field with a Master's Degree or MBA degree, higher education can lead to more specialized and higher-paying roles.
+While many Academic Archivist enter the field with a Bachelor's Degree, higher education can lead to more specialized and higher-paying roles.

-According to our 100% employer-reported salary data, the median salary for an Academic Archivist with a Master's Degree or MBA is between $77,737 and $85,641).
+According to our 100% employer-reported salary data, the median salary for an Academic Archivist with a Bachelor's Degree is between $0 and $0.

 Academic Archivist Salaries by Degree Level